garrandall/popular-music-data/tracks/come-home-with-me-baby-dead-or-alive.md

 Like what you see, come try me

 Come home with me, baby
-Ooh, you must be lucky
+Oh, you must be lucky
 Let's rock
 You got the body I want

 Come home with me, baby
-Ooh, you must be lucky
+Oh, you must be lucky
 I was looking for somebody that's what
 You got the body I want

 Come home with me, baby
-Ooh, you must be lucky
+Oh, you must be lucky
 Let's rock
 You got the body I want

 Come home with me, baby
-Ooh, you must be lucky
+Oh, you must be lucky
 I was looking for somebody
 You got the body
 You got the body I want